-Withholding agents are to use specified withholding agent status CAUTION codes on Forms 1042-S for payments made by foreign branches of U.S. financial institutions.
-See the 2017 instructions for Form 1042-S. However, the U.S. financial institution should continue to use its own withholding agent chapter 3 and chapter 4 status codes (code 01) for purposes of completing Form 1042 if there are any payments made by the U.S. home office reflected on the form.
-Otherwise, use chapters 3 and 4 status codes 34 and 50 (U.S. Withholding Agent-Foreign branch of FI) unless a more specific status code applies (for example, a foreign branch may use chapter 3 status code 12 (Qualified Intermediary) or chapter 4 status code 07 (Registered Deemed-Compliant FFI-Reporting Model 1 FFI), as applicable based on the chapter 3 or 4 status of the foreign branch).
+Withholding agents are to use specified chapter 4 status codes on Forms 1042-S for payments made.
+See the 2019 Instructions for Form 1042-S. A U.S. financial institution should continue to use its own withholding agent chapter 4 status code (code 01) for purposes of completing Form 1042 if there are any payments made by the U.S. home office reflected on the form.
+Otherwise, use chapter 4 status code 50 (U.S. Withholding Agent-Foreign branch of FI) unless a more specific status code applies (for example, chapter 4 status code 07 (Registered Deemed-Compliant FFI-Reporting Model 1 FFI)).